UMTti/2015-periodi-3/README.md

 #Usage

+First clone the repository.
 At the moment, this program requires that both width % 8 = 0 and height % 8 = 0.
 I'm working with support for all images.

 * Compress .rgb -image
 ```